-ENGL 301 Topics in Literature - Exploration of major works of world literature dealing with a particular theme, subject, or cultural legacy.
-May be repeated for credit with different topics.
+ENGL 301 Global Encounters - Exploration of major works of world literature dealing with a particular theme, subject, or cultural legacy.
 Prerequisite: INQS 125 or consent of instructor.
-No more than 8 credits may be counted toward departmental majors/minors.
 4 credits.
-(CS)
+(CS or GP)

 ENGL 304 Environmental Literature - Introduction to nature writing and its lessons about the environment.
 Practice in writing in the genre.
 Authors studied include Annie Dillard, Gary Snyder, John McPhee, Mary Austin, Edward Abbey, and Aldo Leopold.
 Prerequisite: INQS 125.
 3 credits.
 (CS or UQ)